autotelic/contentful-fetcher/README.md

 ### Example

-From the project root, run:
+From the project root, run (the CONTENTFUL_ACCESS_TOKEN below is the example token provided by Contentful):

 ```sh
 CONTENTFUL_ACCESS_TOKEN=fdb4e7a3102747a02ea69ebac5e282b9e44d28fb340f778a4f5e788625a61abe \